 Unit 1 – Computing Principles: Covers the characteristics of contemporary systems architecture and other areas including the following: The characteristics of contemporary processors, input, output and storage devices.
 Software and software development.
 Programming.
 Exchanging data.
 Data types, data structures and algorithms.
 Legal, moral, ethical and cultural issues.

 Unit 2 – Algorithms and problem solving: The paper will contain a short scenario/task, which could be an algorithm or a text page-based task, which will involve problem solving.
 Other areas covered include: SECTION A: Traditional questions concerning computational thinking – elements of computational thinking, problem solving and programming, algorithms, pattern recognition, abstraction and decomposition and standard algorithms.
 SECTION B: There’ll be a scenario/task contained in the paper, which could be an algorithm or a text page-based task, which will involve problem solving.

 Unit 3 – Programming Project: Students select their own user-driven problem of an appropriate size/complexity to solve.
 This will enable them to demonstrate the skills and knowledge necessary to meet the Assessment Objectives.
 Students will need to analyse the problem, design a solution, implement the solution and give a thorough evaluation.

 Assessment for examination:

-GCSE Computing grade ‘6’ or above or GCSE Computer Science grade ‘6’ or above.
+GCSE Computing grade ‘6’ or GCSE Computer Science grade ‘6’ if studied.
 Mathematics grade ‘6’ or above.

-NB For students who are considering studying computer science at university it essential that they study A Level Mathematics for applications to be considered in the majority of cases.
+N.B.
+For students who are considering studying computer science at university it essential that they study A Level Mathematics for applications to be considered in most cases.

 Progression routes and careers: